-I made these Sour Cream Mocha Truffles for Christmas and planned to post them last month, but they work just as well for Valentine’s Day or Easter.
+Sour Cream Mocha Truffles are an easy and delightful treat for Christmas, Valentine’s Day or Easter.
 Or Martin Luther King Day or Columbus Day or Wednesday for that matter.
 The recipe is quick and simple, but does need to set up overnight or at least 4-8 hours before shaping in to balls.

 The topping is where you can be creative and tailor it to the occasion if desired.
-My mother-in-law usually rolls hers in chopped walnuts, but I also made a few rolled in cocoa powder, crushed candy cans (yum!!!) and dipped in candy melts.
+My mother-in-law usually rolls hers in chopped walnuts, but you can also use cocoa powder or crushed candy canes or even dipping in melted chocolate.
 The last one was a little tricky because even when set, they are still a bit soft.
 But, I really like how they came out with the crunchy coating and soft filling.

 Until next time, happy eating.